 Facing a fragile peace and a society torn apart by war, the UN Refugee Agency (UNHCR) has much still to do in Afghanistan.
-The agency's main focus in Afghanistan in 2013 is the voluntary return and reintegration of Afghan refugees and internally displaced persons back to their home country.
+The agency's main focus in Afghanistan in 2014 is to assist the voluntary and dignified return and reintegration of Afghan refugees and internally displaced persons back to their home country.

-More than 5.7 million -- 4.6 million of them with UNHCR assistance -- have returned home since the fall of the Taliban regime, the largest voluntary repatriation organized by UNHCR in the last 10 years.
+More than 5.7 million have returned home since the fall of the Taliban regime, the largest voluntary repatriation organized by UNHCR in the last 10 years.